infiniticio/docs.infinitic.io/src/pages/docs/services/batched.md

 1. Create a new method with the same name as the original task method.
 2. Annotate this new method with `@Batch`, with those parameters:
     - `maxMessages`: The maximum number of tasks to batch together.
     - `maxSeconds`: The maximum time to wait (after the first message) before processing a batch.
+(This ensures tasks don't wait indefinitely if the `maxMessages` threshold isn't met.)
 3. The method should take a `Map<String, I>` as a parameter, where `I` is the input type of the original task.
 4. The method should return a `Map<String, O>`, where `O` is the output type of the original task.
 5. The keys in both maps are task IDs, which Infinitic uses to correctly associate inputs with their corresponding outputs.